greduan/php-blog-cms/README.md

 # PHP Blog CMS

-A straightforward, file-based CMS written in PHP.
+PHP Blog CMS is simple, straightforward, file-based CMS written in PHP.

+The cool thing is, it's just plain PHP, so in your layouts/pages you can do whatever you deem fit in order to make your blog look/behave how you want it to.

 ## Install